tbhavana/reddit_report/Readme.md

    - password=add password here
 3. Run the pipeline using the command `python -m luigi --module main ComputeSubredditScores --local-scheduler >>luigi_dev.log 2>&1`
 This runs the pipeline in local scheduler mode.
+4. A file named "SubredditScore_{datetime}" will be created which will have the final scores.

 #### Note -